Independent Contractor vs LLC: Everything You Need to Know

 An LLC will be taxed differently if it has only one member than if it had multiple.
 Single-member LLCs are taxed like sole proprietorships, but multi-member LLCs are taxed more like partnerships.

 If you need help understanding independent contractors versus LLCs, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.